-These statewide measures have been effective.
-A report released by the Imperial College COVID-19 Response Team, for example, shows that my actions have significantly lowered the number of cases and deaths that would have occurred had the state done nothing.
+These statewide measures were effective.
+A report released by the Imperial College COVID-19 Response Team, for example, showed that my actions significantly lowered the number of cases and deaths that would have occurred had the state done nothing.
+And while the virus remains aggressive and persistent-on July 13, Michigan reported a total of 69,722 confirmed cases and 6,075 deaths-the strain on our health care system has relented, even as our testing capacity has increased.

-With the steep reduction in our case counts, I have moved progressively in recent weeks to relax restrictions on business activities and daily life.
+With the steep reduction in case counts, I moved progressively to relax restrictions on business activities and daily life.
 On June 1, I announced that most of the state would move to Phase 4 of my Safe Start plan, thereby allowing retailers and restaurants to resume operations.
 Hair salons and other personal care services followed two weeks later.
 And on June 10, I moved the Upper Peninsula and the region surrounding Traverse City to Phase 5, allowing for the reopening of movie theaters, gyms, bowling alleys, and other businesses.
-If current trends persist, I hope to move the rest of the state to Phase 5 by July 4.